avaid96/tedXBot/readme.md

 # Facebook Messenger Bot
 This is a simple python template that uses Flask to build a webhook for Facebook's Messenger Bot API.

-This will be a bot for tedX videos
+This will be a bot for tedX videos made for tedXNorthwestern